quicwg/base-drafts/draft-ietf-quic-transport.md

 A receiver acknowledges receipt of a received packet by sending one or more ACK frames containing the packet number of the received packet.
-To avoid creating an indefinite feedback loop, an endpoint MUST NOT generate an ACK frame in response to a packet containing only ACK and PADDING frames.
+To avoid creating an indefinite feedback loop, an endpoint MUST NOT generate an ACK frame in response to a packet containing only ACK or PADDING frames.

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.